CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

 for running computations that benefit from the large amount of high-performance GPUs in its LUMI-G hardware partition.
-Whereas the GPUs on Puhti and Mahti are manufactured by Nvidia, the LUMI GPUs are made by AMD, so make sure that your GPU applications are able to use AMD drivers.
+Whereas the GPUs on Puhti and Mahti are manufactured by Nvidia, the LUMI GPUs are made by AMD, so make sure that your GPU applications are able to run on AMD GPUs.
 LUMI has [its own documentation pages](https://docs.lumi-supercomputer.eu/).

 ## Available interfaces